gradus/saucer/readme.md

 ## A minimalist node module that does nothing at all

-## When it lands, will be a CoffeScript framework w/ CoffeeCup templating
-A featureless but fully pluggable framework.

 ### Usage

     npm install saucer

     require 'saucer'

+## When Saucer lands, it will be a CoffeScript framework w/ CoffeeCup templating
+A featureless but fully pluggable framework.

 ###Possible http routing and server syntax